State Police adds new headquarters in Lowell

 LOWELL, Ark.
-(KNWA) — A $14 million facility combining an Arkansas State Police crime lab and the Troop L Headquarters opened in Lowell on Friday.
+(KFTA) — A $14 million facility combining an Arkansas State Police crime lab and the Troop L Headquarters opened in Lowell on Friday.

 The nearly decade-old project was dedicated with a groundbreaking ceremony that featured the governor and other law enforcement heads.
 They said the new facility will boost criminal investigations in the area.